-At the beginning of First Quarter Orientation, students are divided into two groups, A and B. This division is utilized for clinical assignments in the first year.
-Clinical assignments are on an everyother morning basis for the first year.
-For example, group A will be assigned to clinical each Monday, Wednesday, and Friday morning, and on Sunday if there is a "call assignment" for the first week.
-During the second week, group A will have a Tuesday and Thursday schedule, which will include Saturday if there is a "call assignment" that week.
-Nashville General Hospital at Meharry is the only location where the first year student has a call assignment; however, call at this site is within the rotating days as described above.
+Semester Three begins in September.
+At this time the class is divided into groups A and B. This division is utilized for clinical assignments.
+For semesters three through five clinical assignments are on an every-other-morning basis, and are typically 2 months in length at an assigned clinical site.
+For example, group A will be assigned to clinical Monday, Wednesday, and Friday morning, and on Sunday if there is a "call assignment" for the first week.
+During the second week, group A will have a Tuesday and Thursday schedule, which will include Saturday if there is "call assignment" that week.
+Nashville General Hospital at Meharry is the only location where the student has a call assignment during semesters 3-5.